 This is the wild-card in the bunch.
 While you'll net 40,000 bonus points each year just by paying the annual fee on the card, if you spend $10,000 you'll get a free night at any property in the US, and of course you'll earn 50,000 points on that $10,000 spend.
 The spend + points earning + bonus points each year keep this interesting.

 While there are few Radisson Rewards aspirational properties in the US, the Radisson Martinique on Broadway in New York and the Radisson Blu Aqua Hotel, Chicago are two top-notch places if you're looking to visit either city.
 Alternatively, save your Radisson Rewards points for those nights you need at an airport hotel or smaller cities where you can redeem for as little as 9,000 points/night ($1,800 of credit card spend).

 Your goals will dictate which free night(s) work for you, but we still think the IHG Rewards Premier Card and its free night certificate offer the most value, if only by a small margin.
 Which of these is your favorite?

-For rates and fees of the cards mentioned in this post, please visit the following links: The Hilton Honors American Express Business Card (Rates & Fees), Hilton Honors American Express Ascend Card (Rates & Fees), and Marriott Bonvoy Business™ American Express® Card (Rates & Fees)
+For rates and fees of the cards mentioned in this post, please visit the following links: The Hilton Honors American Express Business Card (Rates & Fees), Marriott Bonvoy Brilliant™ American Express® Card (Rates & Fees), and Marriott Bonvoy Business™ American Express® Card (Rates & Fees)